Abraomukas/Abraomukas/README.md

 ## Hello there! :wave:

 I love coding, learning and experimenting.
 Always looking forward to the next challenge and improving on what I do.
 Currently looking for a job and working on my skillset to be a better software engineer.
+Nico.

 <br>